 West Meadowlark Community League was incorporated in 1968 and the community hall was built in 1969.
 The West Meadowlark Community League area has a fully accessible playground footprint (no sand), basketball standards, shaded picnic structure, spray park and maintains a hockey rink and social skating rink in the winter.
 We'll be celebrating our 50th anniversary in 2018.

+The community has 2 elementary schools (Annunciation Elementary Catholic School and Afton School of the Arts), and 2 high schools (St. Francis Xavier Catholic High School and Jasper Place Composite High School).
 Residents of West Meadowlark Park have easy bridge access to West Edmonton Mall and the Misericordia Hospital is within our boundaries.
 West Meadowlark Park is also home to a wonderful array of recreation and sports facilities.
 City run facilities such as the Johnny Bright Sports Park, the Jasper Place Fitness and Leisure Centre, the St. Francis Xavier Sports Complex and the Bill Hunter Centre are located on the east side of the neighbourhood between Jasper Place High School and St. Francis Xavier High School.

 Volunteers are always needed.
 Help your community, help yourself!
 Get involved!

 The Public School Board has set up a Working Committee to provide feedback to develop several options for a community-driven strategy for the Westlawn school cluster that includes the future of both Westlawn and Afton Schools.
 In order to do this, they need your feedback.
 At a meeting in December, the committee will be examining each school site to look at opportunities for new construction or a modernization/addition to existing buildings.
 We need to know what is important to you when evaluating a site and things to consider for a new or modernized school building.